Neil Pappalardo

-Antonino Neil Pappalardo is an American technology entrepreneur and the founder of MEDITECH, a supplier of information system software for hospitals headquartered in Massachusetts.
-Pappalardo co-founded MEDITECH in 1969, with the original name Medical Information Technology Inc. He was one of the original co-developers of the MUMPS programming language and system at Massachusetts General Hospital.
+Antonino Neil Pappalardo (April 21, 1942 – January 27, 2026) was an American technology businessman and the founder of Meditech, a supplier of information system software for hospitals headquartered in Massachusetts.
+Pappalardo co-founded Meditech in 1969, with the original name Medical Information Technology Inc. He was one of the original co-developers of the MUMPS programming language and system at Massachusetts General Hospital.

 Early life

-Pappalardo is a native of Rochester, New York, born to Sicilian immigrant parents.
+Pappalardo was a native of Rochester, New York, born to Sicilian immigrant parents.
 He graduated in 1960 from McQuaid Jesuit High School and in 1964 received a Bachelor of Science degree in Physics and Electrical Engineering from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
-Pappalardo received a Honorary Doctorate degree from Suffolk University in 1996 and an Honorary Doctor of Engineering degree from the Korean Advanced Institute of Science and Technology (KAIST) in 2007.
+Pappalardo received an Honorary Doctorate degree from Suffolk University in 1996 and an Honorary Doctor of Engineering degree from the Korean Advanced Institute of Science and Technology (KAIST) in 2007.

 Career

 Early career

 Starting at age 13, he worked summers as a mason before getting a job at Bausch & Lomb designing circuits.
 Shortly after graduating with his B.S. in 1964, Pappalardo went to work at Massachusetts General Hospital in Boston, Massachusetts after meeting Dr. G. Octo Barnett, MD during his MIT thesis work.
 There, he worked in Barnett's lab within the Laboratory of Computer Science on a “hospital computer project” in conjunction with Bolt Beranek and Newman, Inc (BBN), a research and computing consulting firm.